Welcome to Drie Kuilen Nature Reserve

 & SELF CATERING ACCOMMODATION

 Drie Kuilen Nature Reserve is situated in a beautiful part of the Montague district, in the Klein Karoo.
 This mountainous terrain stretches over 4300ha with a rich variety of fauna and flora.
-Being only a two hour drive away from Cape Town, this reserve is home to a wide variety of protected game and is rich in fynbos and renosterveld vegetation types.
-Game drives, mountain bike trails, rock art, 4×4 and hiking trails are just some of the activities available, with various accommodation options for guests to stay in.
+Being only a two hour drive away from Cape Town, this reserve is home to a wide variety of protected game and is rich in fynbos and renosterveld vegetation types. scenic drives, mountain biking, rock art, 4×4 and hiking trails are just some of the activities available, with various accommodation options for guests to stay in.

 For the more distinguished client that is looking for a bit more space and luxury, Eland House will suit your needs.